reconquest/gunter/README.md

 }
 ```

+If result configuration files are ok, **gunter** can be invoked in "normal"
-Everything is okay, now **gunter** may run in "normal" mode and install all
-configs to root system directory.
+mode and install all configurations to root system directory.
 ```
 gunter -t /etc/templates/ -c /etc/superconf
 ```

-After this step, all configuration files are directory will be copied to
+After that, all configuration files are directory will be copied to
-destination directory.
+destination directory and services `foo` and `bar` can start using compiled
+configuration data.